alicefrsr/Splitter/README.md

 # Splitter

-> A simple tip calculator app.
+> A simple tip calculator app to split a bill and include a tip.

 Frontend Mentor challenge.
 To learn and practice: Vanilla Javascript, CSS integration, responsive CSS.